HasanTasdiq/hasantasdiq.github.io/content/posts/rnn-1.md

 $b_v: 2$ parameters

 Total: 32 parameters (regardless of sequence length!)

+## The Achilles' Heel: Vanishing and Exploding Gradients

+Despite their elegant design, RNNs suffer from a fundamental limitation: they struggle to learn long-term dependencies.
+This occurs due to the vanishing and exploding gradient problem.

+During training, gradients are calculated and propagated backward through time.
+At each step, the gradient gets multiplied by the same weight matrix $W_{hh}$.
+The behavior of this repeated multiplication depends on the eigenvalues of $W_{hh}$.

+**What are eigenvalues?** Think of them as the matrix's "scaling factors" -- they tell you how much a vector gets stretched or compressed when multiplied by the matrix.

+- If the largest eigenvalue is less than 1: Gradients shrink exponentially as they backpropagate through time, eventually vanishing to near-zero.
+The network loses its ability to learn from distant time steps.

+- If the largest eigenvalue is greater than 1: Gradients grow exponentially, exploding to enormous values and making training unstable.

+This fragility stems from RNNs' sequential structure: each hidden state depends solely on its immediate predecessor.
+The result is a brittle information chain where long-range dependencies vanish, limiting the model's ability to capture context across extended sequences.

 ## The Big Picture
 Think of an RNN as a function: $h_t = f(x_t, h_{t-1})$